 Let us take your concept, and bring it to life.
 Harbec strives to incorporate designs from nature to improve the performance of your part.
 Already, we’ve received grants funding biomimetic research into its application on mold design.
 Using a leaf for inspiration, we applied the vein structure to the back side of the mold cavity, and were able to decrease the cycle time by 20% as a result.
 Click here for more information.

-From as little as one day to an average of about two weeks, HARBEC can provide functionally correct, dimensionally accurate engineering prototypes from your supplied CAD files.
+From a few days to a couple of weeks, HARBEC can provide functionally correct, dimensionally accurate engineering prototypes from your supplied CAD files.
 The prototypes and models from HARBEC are working, engineered components that will demonstrate all of the requirements for the eventual production part.

 HARBEC employs many leading-edge technologies to offer the best and most contemporary capabilities to our customers.
 Discover more about HARBEC’s Manufacturing Solutions including: